Marc R. de Leval Fellowship

 To provide opportunities for North American trainees and early career congenital heart surgeons to obtain an international surgical experience as part of their education.
 Currently there are only limited funding opportunities available to facilitate North American surgeons to receive specified training at international centers in congenital heart surgery.

-The AATS Graham Foundation Marc R. de Leval Fellowship is for North American cardiothoracic and thoracic surgeons who have recently completed a congenital heart surgery fellowship.
+The AATS Foundation Marc R. de Leval Fellowship is for North American cardiothoracic and thoracic surgeons who have recently completed a congenital heart surgery fellowship.
 It gives them the opportunity to spend four to six weeks studying congenital heart surgery clinical techniques at an institution in UK/Europe and develop relationships with international congenital heart surgeons.
 Applicants must have secured an institutional assignment and signify the training period within their application.

-The fellowship is funded and administered by the AATS Graham Foundation and provides an award of $5,500 to one recipient each year to defray travel and living expenses while abroad.
-Additionally, recipients will be strongly encouraged to attend the AATS Annual Meeting; those who attend will receive complimentary registration at our skills and post graduate courses on Saturday and Sunday.
+The fellowship is funded and administered by the AATS Foundation and provides an award of $5,500 to one recipient each year to defray travel and living expenses while abroad.
+Additionally, recipients will be strongly encouraged to attend the AATS Annual Meeting; those who attend will receive complimentary registration at our skills and post graduate courses on Saturday or Sunday.

 To be eligible for an award, applicants must meet the following minimum requirements for consideration: